List of Outlaw Star characters: Hamushi

-When Hamushi (ハムシ) fought Gene at the Leyline, he described her as "a tough little cookie and a righteous babe all in one."
-She is a temptress who uses her sex appeal to send her enemies into a false sense of security, though Gene despite his usual nature towards women is able to flatly reject her given that he hates pirates and was more concerned in saving Melfina at the time, whom he had fallen in love with.
+Hamushi (ハムシ) is a female assassin of the Anten Seven who uses her sex appeal to seduce her targets before killing them.
 A skilled Tao magic-user, she is able to effortlessly deflect or negate several of Gene's lesser caster shells.
 Only when Gene uses the rare number #4 shell is she defeated: in exchange for a portion of his life energy, the shell dismantles her organic structure into a flailing mass of wiry fibers of flesh before absorbing her into a miniature black hole.
 The black hole has been rumored to "compress" the target of the rare caster shell (e.g.: compressed data into a saving device), this would explain why a similar caster shell could not contain Hazanko (his power produced data too large for the caster shell to contain).
 She appears to be the commander of Hazanko's personal ship the Geomancer.